scalar-labs/scalar-kubernetes/docs/SetupAWSDatabase.md

 A read capacity unit represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
 You can scale the throughput of DynamoDB by specifying `dynamoBaseResourceUnit` (which applies to all the tables) in the `schema-loading-custom-values.yaml` file.
-Scalardl schema tool abstracts Capacity Unit of DynamoDB with RU.
+Scalar schema tool abstracts Capacity Unit of DynamoDB with RU.

 #### Autoscale